Third-Party Data Providers Ruin Simple Mechanisms: Introduction

 Our model, though stylized, is already general enough to expose the difficulties created by third-party data providers.
-In particular, our results show that, even in this case, simple mechanisms cannot provide revenue within a constant factor of the revenue provided by an optimal mechanism.
-This result is perhaps surprising in the context of an elegant recent paper, where \citet{DPT16} study optimal auctions in a related model, in the {\em absence} of a data provider. \citet{DPT16} study the design of simple mechanisms in a setting where the only uncertainty about the item type is that it is drawn from a common prior.
-In this context, the question is whether it is valuable for the seller to share information with the bidder about the item type, or whether mechanisms that do not reveal information can be approximately optimal.
+In particular, our main results show that \emph{simple mechanisms cannot provide revenue within a constant factor of the revenue provided by an optimal mechanism}.
+This result is perhaps surprising in the context of an elegant recent paper, where \citet{DPT16} study optimal auctions in the {\em absence} of a data provider. \citet{DPT16}~study the design of simple mechanisms in a setting where the only uncertainty about the item type is that it is drawn from a common prior.
+In this context, the question is whether it is valuable for the \emph{seller} to share information with the bidder about the item type, or whether mechanisms that do not reveal information can be approximately optimal.
 Interestingly, \citet{DPT16} are able to characterize optimal auctions for this setting.
-Their insights---showing a direct correspondence between mechanisms for selling a single item of uncertain type and multi-item auctions---when combined with the work of~\citet{BILW14}, allow them to further observe that the better mechanism of two simple approaches---setting a fixed price for the item (the parallel notion of grand bundling, which we term ``item-type bundling''), or pricing each item type separately (the parallel notion of item pricing, which we term ``item-type pricing'')---is guaranteed to yield a constant factor of the revenue of the optimal mechanism.
-Thus, in the case where there is no third-party data provider, there is little need for the seller to reveal information to the bidders; simple mechanisms are sufficient.
+Their insights show a direct correspondence between mechanisms for selling a single item of uncertain type and multi-item auctions; in particular, this correspondence implies that the seller does not need to reveal any information about the item type to the bidder in order to maximize his revenue.
+Further combining this observation with the work of~\citet{BILW14} allows them to observe that the better mechanism of two simple approaches---setting a fixed price for the item (the parallel notion of grand bundling, which we term ``item-type bundling''), or pricing each item type separately (the parallel notion of item pricing, which we term ``item-type pricing'')---is guaranteed to yield a constant (in fact, $1/6$) fraction of the revenue of the optimal mechanism.
+Thus, in the case where there is no third-party data provider, simple mechanisms are sufficient.